 Monitoring of metal deposition, for potassium, vanadium and zinc, is conducted annually at three sites around KGTP by deployment of air deposition gauges.
 The locations of the sites are immediately east and south of the processing area, that is, downwind and crosswind relative to the prevailing westerly wind, and beside Palmer Road to the southwest.
 There are no guidelines or standards for metals deposition.
-The data gathered since 2008 is appended (Appendix III).
-The data has also been tabulated in the following Figure 5, 6 and 7.
+The data has been tabulated in the following Figure 5, 6 and 7.
 While there is considerable variation in some of the samples, the data do not show any significant change in metal deposition rates over time.

-Figure 5 Total potassium deposition monitoring 2008-2016
+Figure 5 Total potassium deposition 2008-2016